 The second-largest known tree is the San Juan spruce, which grows at a campsite beside the San Juan River on Vancouver Island, a few miles from the largest known tree in the Pinaceae.
 In fact, the San Juan spruce is the third largest tree in the Pinaceae, with a diameter of 371 cm, a height of 62.5 m, and a wood volume of 333 m3 (Van Pelt 2001).

 Neither of these trees is widely known, but at least two other spruces have been proclaimed to be 'the world's largest spruce.'
 One, a very large specimen near Lake Quinault in Olympic National Forest, WA, has 539 cm dbh due to a large butt swell; it is 58.2 m tall with a wood volume of 298 m3 (Van Pelt 2001).
 It could be called the world's largest spruce if the only criterion is diameter at a height of 1.4 m, which is sort of like determining the world's largest man by the size of his ankles.
 The other putative largest tree, near Seaside, OR, fell in a 2006 winter storm.
-There is debate whether heavy levels of visitor use and construction of a viewing platform around this tree's base contributed to its demise.
-Certainly, though, the primary cause of its death was extensive stem rot that had been apparent for many years (pers. obs. by C.J.
+The principal cause of its death was extensive stem rot that had been apparent for many years (pers. obs. by C.J.
 Earle and R. Van Pelt), and the proximal cause was likely wind stress due to a nearby recent clearcut that exposed the tree to winds it had not previously experienced (Mario Vaden email 2014.05.16).